University Human Resources

-- Pay for services out-of-pocket and submit claims to Nyhart for reimbursement by check or electronic fund transfer, or
+- Pay for services out-of-pocket and submit claims to Nyhart for reimbursement by electronic fund transfer, or

-Note: The TSB Card option does not apply to dependent care expenses.
+Note: The IU Benefit Card option does not apply to dependent care expenses.

-If the card is inadvertently used to purchase ineligible items, the participant must repay their account.
-The participant will be notified by Nyhart if ineligible expenses are detected from the receipts.
-Participants may also use the card to pay for eligible expenses for which they receive bills (e.g., physician visits and hospital services).
+If the card is inadvertently used to purchase ineligible items, the participant must repay their TSB – Healthcare account.
+The employee will be notified by Nyhart if ineligible expenses are detected from the receipts.

 For those enrolled in both the HSA and the TSB-HealthCare plan, the card can be used for BOTH accounts.
 In this situation, the card is set up as a “stacked card”.
 That means that when the card is used at medical or pharmacy providers, the card will automatically draw from the HSA account funds.
 When the card is used at dental and vision providers, the card will automatically draw from the TSB funds first, then the HSA funds if the TSB funds have been exhausted.